 Workers are injured every day in the mines, factories, oil and gas fields, and construction sites of West Virginia.
-If you or someone in your family has been injured in the workplace, the experienced attorneys at Warner Law Offices PLLC in Charleston, West Virginia, are here to help.
+Any job that involves extensive manual labor is potentially dangerous because of the opportunities to fall, be struck by an object, or induce a repetitive stress injury.
+If you or someone in your family has been injured in the workplace, the experienced attorneys at Warner Law Offices, PLLC are here to help.
 We offer free consultations and dependable advice about your legal alternatives.

 We handle claims related to:

 - Injuries related to oil, gas, and mining